 - Communicate often with the AUSA International Buddies Manager.

 How will I be supported in my role?

 You’ll receive an information booklet with useful information for new international students and you’ll attend a 1.5 hour training session will also prepare you for your role.

 The International Buddies Manager will also be contactable throughout the semester, via email and phone if you have any queries or need support.

 - You will be contacted via email and added into a Facebook group for AUSA Buddies.

 - You’ll need to participate in a 1.5 hour training session for AUSA Buddies.

-- You will be matched with at least two new international students who wants a Buddy based on common interests.
+- You will be matched with at least two or up to four new international students who wants a Buddy based on common interests.